Can you teach yourself the guitar? Follow our advice to learn to play guitar yourself.

 Thankfully there’s a treasure trove of great free hints and tips online, on sites like MusicRadar, with technique tips and resources.
 Before you get started check out these top 10 tips to teach yourself the basics on guitar.

-Start with simple chords
+Start with easy chords to learn on guitar

 First get familiar with how guitar strings are ordered.
 Then start with the shapes of open chords and the technique needed to get a good sound when you strum.
 Don’t worry too much about the technique of strumming, just focus on moving smoothly from chord to chord.